tien/react-airplay/README.md

 ### Note

 Enabling route detection increase power consumption, as per [Apple documentation](https://developer.apple.com/documentation/avfoundation/avroutedetector/2915762-isroutedetectionenabled).
-So be sure to un-mount the component when not in use, if that's not possible (e.g. when component is part of a `react-navigation` screen) the `useCachedValue` option parameter can be used:
+So be sure to un-mount the component when not in use, if that's not possible (e.g. when component is part of a `react-navigation` screen) the `enabled` option parameter can be used:

 ```typescript
 import { useIsFocused } from "@react-navigation/native";